albertjohnsonpc/albertjohnsonpc.github.io/content/posts/windows-stuff/install-docker-in-wsl.md

 ---

-The easiest way to install ubuntu is to download it from the terminal or you can download it from the [Microsort Store.](https://apps.microsoft.com/detail/9pdxgncfsczv?hl=en-us&gl=IN)
+The easiest way to install ubuntu is to download it from the terminal or you can download it from the [Microsoft Store.](https://apps.microsoft.com/detail/9pdxgncfsczv?hl=en-us&gl=IN)

 You can use this command `wsl --list --online` in the [Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?rtc=1&hl=en-in&gl=IN) to view all the available distros to install.
 Then run this command `wsl --install -d <DistroName>`.